sinonjs/fake-timers/Readme.md

 This makes it easier to run asynchronous tests to completion without worrying about the number of timers they use, or the delays in those timers.

 It runs a maximum of `loopLimit` times after which it assumes there is an infinite loop of timers and throws an error.

+### `lock.runToFrame()`

+Advances the clock to the next frame, firing all scheduled animation frame callbacks, if any, for that frame as well as any other timers scheduled along the way.

 ### `clock.runToLast()`